diegofrata/mundocervejeiro/src/wp-content/plugins/easy-restaurant-menu-manager/readme.txt

 * Multiple layouts for items
 * Easily activate and deactivate menu items to match your inventory
 * Easy CSS customizations of views
+* Easy HTML/PHP customizations of views for full control
+* Supports common responsive frameworks like Twitter Bootstrap and Foundation

 = Extend =